AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 The following maintenance updates have been made in 2026.

+## Updates in February 2026

++++**Maintenance Update week of February 1-7, 2026**

+### Maintenance Update week of February 1-7, 2026

+#### Requests

+**"You do not have sufficient access" error when copying requests**

+When a user attempts to copy a request via the request page, the request is not copied, and the user sees the following error:

+"You do not have sufficient access to edit this issue."

+**"You must be a system admin" error when copying requests**

+When a user is copying a request and attempts to save, the request does not save, and the user sees the following message:

+"You must be a system admin to change this custom data parameter value."

+#### Users

+**Users are not correctly provisioned on the Adobe Admin Console**

+If a user already exists on an Adobe Admin Console, and is then auto-provisioned to a Console that includes Workfront, that user is not correctly provisioned to the new Console.

++++

 ## Updates in January 2026

 +++**Maintenance Update week of January 25-31, 2026**